jana-aridi/taskify/README.md

   5. Sign Up & Workspace Creation:

     Any user can sign up.
 If they create a workspace during sign-up, they become a Company Admin for that workspace.
+    If on sign up the user didn't choose to be an admin, on login they are supposed to join a workspace through entering the unique ID of the workspace shared by the admin.

 Tech Stack:
 -----------